ktrebach/GettingandCleaningCourseProject/codebook.md

 The dataset is available in a zipped file.
 Once unzipped, the data set folder is called UCI HAR Dataset.
 This folder contains four text files, and two internal folders, "test" and "train".
 * activity_labels.txt:  list of the 6 activities, each assigned to an integer 1 to 6 (dimensions 6x2)
 * features.txt:  list of the 561 variables in the features set, each assigned to an integer 1 to 561 (dimensions 561x2).
-It is noted after viewing the least of features that some of the feature names are replicated.
+It is noted after viewing the list of feature variables that some of the feature variable names are duplicated.
 Since none of them are mean or standard deviation measures, they can safely be removed at any time.
 * features_info.txt: is a markdown file with additional description of the features and is not used in the project.
-* test folder:  Contains
+* The test folder contains:
-** X_test.txt: the test set which contains 2947 observations with 561 variables and corresponds to the six activities performed by the 9 subjects selected to be in the train subset.
+*  X_test.txt: the test set which contains 2947 observations with 561 variables and corresponds to the six activities performed by the 9 subjects selected to be in the train subset.
-** subject_test.txt:  identifies which of the 9 subjects (volunteers) for each row of data ** y_test.txt:  identifies which of the 6 activities for each row of data
+*  subject_test.txt:  identifies which of the 9 subjects (volunteers) for each row of data
+*  y_test.txt:  identifies which of the 6 activities for each row of data

-* train folder:  Contains
+* The train folder contains:
-** X_train.txt: the train set which contains 7352 observations with 561 variables and corresponds to the six activities performed by the 21 subjects selected to be in the train subset.
+*  X_train.txt: the train set which contains 7352 observations with 561 variables and corresponds to the six activities performed by the 21 subjects selected to be in the train subset.
-** subject_train.txt:  identifies which of the 21 subjects (volunteers) for each row of data ** y_train.txt:  identifies which of the 6 activities for each row of data
+*  subject_train.txt:  identifies which of the 21 subjects (volunteers) for each row of data
+*  y_train.txt:  identifies which of the 6 activities for each row of data

 The data in both inertial signals folders were used to generate the variable features and were not used for the Course Project.

 ###Tidy Datasets Variables and Structure
-The initial tidy dataset will include (7352+2947) = 10,299 rows of data corresponding to all (30) volunteer activity results in the data set.
+The initial tidy dataset will include both the test data and the train data and will contain (7352+2947) = 10,299 rows of data corresponding to all (30) volunteer activity results in the data set.

 Further, the initial tidy data set will include the following columns (variables):
 * activity  (character) -  one of six descriptive activity labels that corresponds to the integer assigned in the y_train or y_test files for each volunteer activity.